Quittin' Time Smoking Cessation Services

 Quittin' Time by Phone: Telephone Counselling

-Talk to experienced professional counsellors who can help you build a personalized quit plan.
+Talk to experienced, professional counsellors who can help you build a personalized quit plan.
 Support is available 24/7.
-If you want to find out more about the program, call us, even if you're not sure you are ready to quit.
+If you want to find out more about the program, call us, even if you're not sure if you're ready to quit.
 Signing up gives you access to a series of seven counselling calls.
 Register as many times as you want.

 - Phone: 1 877 455-2233